-- Does this financial product have a sustainable investment objective? •• 2 ⊠ No •• 🗍 Yes •• [⊥ res vestm make a minimum of sustainable in- nents with an environmental ob- e: % chara have a ment, motes Environmental/Social (E/S) cteristics and while it does not as its objective a sustainable invest- it will have a minimum proportion of of sustainable investments / n in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy - \boxtimes with a social objective make a minimum of sustainable in- ients with a social objective: It promotes E/S characteristics, but will not make any sustainable investments % most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti - corruption and anti bribery matters.
+mental or social objective and that the Does this financial product have a sustainable investment objective? investee compa- nies follow good governance prac- tices. • No •• 📙 Yes vestm nake a minimum of sustainable in- ents with an environmental ob- :: % charac have a ment, i notes Environmental/Social (E/S) cteristics and while it does not is its objective a sustainable invest- it will have a minimum proportion of f sustainable investments The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, estab- in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy lishing a list of en- vironmentally sustainable eco- nomic activities.
+That Regulation does not include a list of socially sus- tainable economic activities.
+Sustaina- ble investments with an environ- mental objective might be aligned with the Taxonomy or not. in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy \boxtimes with a social objective nake a minimum of sustainable in- ents with a social objective: • notes E/S characteristics, but will ake any sustainable investments % impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti - corruption and anti bribery matters.